 - General feeling of unwellness (malaise)

-The diarrhea may end by itself within a few days, or it may become chronic, lasting for weeks.
+The diarrhea may end by itself within a few days, or it may last for weeks.
 If you have HIV or another condition that compromises your immune system, the infection can last for months if not treated.

 When to see a doctor

 Many conditions can cause diarrhea and other gastrointestinal signs and symptoms.
 If you develop persistent diarrhea that lasts several days or recurs, contact your doctor so that he or she can identify the cause and recommend treatment.
-If you've eaten a food that's been recalled because of a cyclospora outbreak, be sure to tell your doctor.
+If you've eaten a food that's been recalled because of a cyclospora outbreak or traveled in an area where parasites such as cyclospora are common, be sure to tell your doctor.

 If you experience dehydration due to diarrhea, see your doctor.
 Warning signs of dehydration include: